zw0610/zw0610.github.io/notes-en/oneapi.md

 Like the graph indicates, algorithm researchers use dl APIs provided by dl frameworks to portrait the graph, dynamically or statically.
 Here we save the words for what a *graph* is in dl models.

 In the perspective of machines, the dl model details the data, which we usually identify as *tensors* in deep learning, and the operations processing data.
 To allocate data and execute the ops on specific devices, such like CPU, GPUs and other accelerators, a compiler is required to translate ops into specific machine code.
-Given the facts that most dl engineers prefer Python API from a framework, and dl frameworks prefer C++ as an efficient programming language to describe what the operation actually does, the ops are usually defined in a combined style of Python and C++, where the python works as a glue.
+Given the facts that most dl engineers prefer Python API from a framework, and dl frameworks prefer C++ as an efficient programming language to describe what the operation actually does, the ops are usually defined in a combined style of Python and C++, where the python works as glue.

 Of course, for better performance, the compiler mentioned above is also expected to automatically optimize the actual execution of kernels for specific devices.
-For example, the dl framework or its compiler need to figure out the best algorithm for a convolution operation, the hyper-parameters when executing the algorithm, such as the tile size, number of threads, size of L2, etc.
+For example, the dl framework or its compiler needs to figure out the best algorithm for a convolution operation, the hyper-parameters when executing the algorithm, such as the tile size, number of threads, shared array size in L2, etc.

 ![ai-chips](https://i0.wp.com/syncedreview.com/wp-content/uploads/2018/03/Capture3.png?w=1459&ssl=1)

-More recently, there is, or seems about to have, an explosion of AI chips, especially for model inference.
-For inference on cloud, GPUs from NVIDIA are definitely dominating while big-corp like AWS, Intel, Alibaba and Tecent are all pursuing to develop their own AI chips.
-In our pocket (cell phones), or above our heads (CCTVs), or in our living room (TV boxes and game consoles), the demands for on-device inference also accelerates companies like Apple, Qualcomm and Cambricon's effort to provide more performance with lower energy cost in their chips.
-Why am I talking this?
-Because when deploying a fine-tuned model to those devices, apart from the benefits from the chips, we also would like to have an optimized kernel execution on these chips, which is more difficult compared with Intel CPUs and NVIDIA GPUs.
-That is because these on-device chips are newer, with fewer user cases and lacking more engineers to come up with an equally comprehensive toolkit chain for developing, profiling and tuning.
+More recently, there is, or seems about to have, an explosion of AI chips, especially on model inference.
+For inference on cloud, GPUs from NVIDIA are definitely dominating, while big-corps like AWS, Intel, Alibaba and Tecent are all pursuing their own AI chips.
+On the other side, in our pocket (cell phones), or above our heads (CCTVs), or in our living room (TV boxes and game consoles), the demands for on-device inference also accelerate companies like Apple, Qualcomm and Cambricon to provide chips with more performance at a lower energy cost.
+When deploying a fine-tuned model to those devices, apart from the benefits from the chips, we also would like to have optimized kernel executions on these chips, which is more difficult compared with Intel CPUs and NVIDIA GPUs.
+That is because these on-device chips are newer, with fewer user cases and lacking more engineers to come up with an equally comprehensive toolkit stack for developing, profiling and tuning.

-NVIDIA released A100 chip days before, which a 50% bump in price, though it claims a 20X improvement in DL training.
+On the price side, NVIDIA released A100 chip days before, which a 50% bump in price, though it claims a 20X improvement in DL training.
 But using AMD GPU still remains an promising alternatives to lower infrastructure cost.

 ## Halide-lang